mattvenn/audo-edit-2000/README.md

 * position of titles - done
 * generate a youtube compatible TOC - done
 * be able to have seperate short videos at start/end etc - done
-* be able to change audio sync - seems off on yosys-show vid
+* be able to change audio sync - seems off on yosys-show vid - done
 * put font/threads into config - todo

 # requirements